Facts are facts.

 At the Performance Summit 2016 earlier this year, Google continued to emphasize its move to a “mobile-first” world, with updates to both the AdWords and Analytics 360 platforms that would support this direction.
 Not only do these upcoming changes open up new territory for marketers, they also help supports businesses on many different levels.

 Even when faced with these facts, there are still clients who will insist that they’re just fine with their current plan, and push back on any changes.
-Here are the excuses we see most often, and why they won’t fly in today’s world.
+Here are the excuses we see most often, and why your ads need a mobile-friendly site.

 “I’m using AdWords and targeting mobile.
 I’ll be fine!”